aaevan/ebay-guide/README.md

 # The "Bottom up" method:

-So, say you want to buy a common class of item, but it doesn't really matter exactly what model you get.
-Let's use a usb battery bank as an example.
+So, say you want to buy a common item, but it doesn't really matter exactly what model you get as long as it's decent quality.
+Let's use a usb battery bank as an example:

 > usb battery bank

 This will return a lot of garbage listings.
 To start with, narrow down by location, condition and price.
-Next, do a ~~google~~ duckduckgo search a few "best <item name> 2020" object lists.
+Next, do a ~~google~~ duckduckgo search a few "best class-of-item 2020" object lists.
 Wirecutter is generally pretty good starting place, but sometimes they aren't too thorough with their durability testing.
 If you see a brand dominate across two or more different lists, (in our case, let's say **Anker** and **Jackery**), let's add those brands to our search query.
-If there are multiple high quality brands in the same space, we can use an or operator:
+If there are multiple high quality brands in the same space, we can use an **OR** operator:

-> usb battery bank'(anker, jackery)'
+> usb battery bank '(anker, jackery)'

-syntax is, '(query1, query2, query3)', don't forget the commas.
-It might be tempting to use more than one or in a search, but things start to get strange.
-Try to keep it to one.
+The syntax is, '(query1, query2, query3)', don't forget the commas.
+It might be tempting to use more than one **OR** in a search, but things start to get strange.
+Try to keep it to one or split your search into multiple saved searches.

 You'll see immediately a whole bunch of things you don't want.
-After culling the largest number with the above methods (shipping from, condition, etc.) start weeding out extra listings aggressively using quoted minus operators:
+After culling the largest number with the above methods (shipping from, condition, etc.) start weeding out extra listings aggressively using quoted minus operators.
+Try to pick a string that's unique to the listings you're culling:

 > usb battery bank '(anker, jackery)' -5000 -10000 -mini